Francis Baring, 3rd Baron Ashburton

-Francis Baring, 3rd Baron Ashburton (20 May 1800 – 6 September 1868) was a British peer Whig and later Tory politician.
+Francis Baring, 3rd Baron Ashburton (22 May 1800 – 6 September 1868), was an American-born British politician and peer.

 Early life

-He was born in Philadelphia, United States, the second son of Alexander Baring and Ann Louisa, the daughter and coheiress of the wealthy William Bingham of Blackpoint, Philadelphia, a US Senator.
+He was born in Philadelphia, United States, the second son of Alexander Baring and Ann Louisa Bingham, the daughter and coheiress of the wealthy William Bingham of Blackpoint, Philadelphia, a U.S. senator.
 He was the younger brother of Bingham Baring.
 Francis was educated privately and at Geneva and in 1817 joined Baring Brothers, the family bank.
 After successfully travelling on business to North America and the West Indies he was made a quarter share partner in the bank in 1823.

 However, after unfortunate financial speculations in Mexican land and in the French sugar market, he was demoted to a non-executive director in 1828 and in 1830 was given his brother's Parliamentary seat for Thetford.